General Foundations of Number

 Big Idea 4: Relationships

-Studying number relationships leads to recognizing patterns and making important connections.
+Studying relationships among numbers leads to recognizing patterns and making important connections.

 Big Idea 5: Representation

 These big, overlapping ideas are conceptually interdependent and equally important.
-For example, proper counting requires an understanding that the result of counting represents a quantity.
-Being able to connect this knowledge to the relationships that characterize the base ten numbering system provides students with a solid foundation for developing their number sense.
-The three big ideas - counting, quantity, relationships - impact the big idea operationsas it relates to the actions of mathematics.
-Included in the Big Ideas are the representations used in mathematics: number symbols, algorithms, and other notations, such as the notation used for decimal numbers and fractions.
+For example, counting requires an understanding that the result of a count represents a quantity that can be represented symbolically.
+Being able to connect this knowledge to the relationships that characterize the base ten place value system provides students with a solid foundation for developing their number sense.
+The three big ideas of counting, quantity, and relationships impact the big idea operations as it relates to the actions of mathematics.
+Representations used in mathematics can be concrete (for example, manipulatives), pictorial (for example, drawings, diagrams, graphs) or symbolic (for example, numerical, algorithms, and other notations used for decimal numbers and fractions.)

-The following section describes the underlying statements for each of the big ideas in the Numbers strand from Grades 1 to 3.
+The following section describes the underlying statements for each of the big ideas in the Number strand from Grades 1 to 3.

 Big Idea: Counting